 “I think so,” said Rebekah, and Kristin silently nodded in agreement.

 “But how did we arrive at this decision?
 It was based on nothing more than what our senses told our brain.
 What our nervous system and its sensory accessories interpreted from the larger world around us, and then how we communicate that information among one another.

-Molly took a small sip of the bitter gin and then, “do you think it’s possible that there could be an alternate reality?”
+Molly took a small sip of the bitter gin.
+“Do you think it’s possible that there could be an alternate reality?”

 “An alternate reality.
 Ja, now we’re getting somewhere.
 I think it’s possible that there could be any number of alternate realities, and further, that there could certainly be a greater reality.
 By that I mean a level of reality that is beyond our ability to comprehend.
 A reality that is bigger, more complex, and completely beyond the cognitive abilities of our own brains to fathom.”

 “Do you think we’re alone in the universe?
 Or do you think there could be intelligent life on other planets?”